-"Consent" is defined in EP 1.204 as "affirmative, conscious, and voluntary agreement to engage in agreed upon forms of sexual contact.
+"Consent" is defined in Interim EP 1.204 as "affirmative, conscious, and voluntary agreement to engage in agreed upon forms of sexual contact.
 A person cannot give Consent if the person is under the age of consent for sexual contact, the person is developmentally or intellectually disabled, or the person is mentally incapacitated or physically helpless.
 Lack of protest or resistance cannot be interpreted as Consent.
 Silence cannot be interpreted as Consent.
 Consent must be ongoing throughout any sexual contact and can be revoked at any time.
 The existence of a dating relationship, domestic partnership or marriage between the persons involved, or the existence of past sexual relations between the persons involved, is never by itself an indicator of Consent."

-Sexual Harassment: Defined in EP 1.204 as "unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature when:
+Sexual Harassment: Defined in Interim EP 1.204 as "unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature when:

 - a.
 Submission to or rejection of the conduct is either an explicit or implicit term or condition of an individual's employment, education, or participation in a University program, activity, or service; b.
 Submission to or rejection of the conduct by an individual is used as a basis in decisions affecting that individual's employment, education, or participation in a University program, activity, or service; or - c.
 When such conduct is unwelcome to the person to whom it is directed or to others directly aware of it, and when such conduct is: - i.
 Severe or pervasive; and - ii.
-Has the purpose or effect of either: - (1) Unreasonably interfering with the employee's work performance or student's academic performance; or - (2) Creating an intimidating, hostile, or offensive work or educational environment all victims and witnesses of crimes are treated with dignity, respect, courtesy, and sensitivity and that the rights extended in this chapter to victims and witnesses of crime are honored and protected by law enforcement agencies, prosecutors, and judges in a manner no less vigorous than the protections afforded criminal defendants."
+Has the purpose or effect of either: - (1) Unreasonably interfering with the employee's work performance or student's academic performance; or - (2) Creating an intimidating, hostile, or offensive work or educational environment

-Hawaii Victims Bill of Rights
+Hawai'i Victims Bill of Rights